Pyrotek’s 60th Anniversary

 Pyrotek’s global network of application engineers and its 2700-strong workforce partner with customers to determine specific solutions to meet their unique needs, from the fibreglass filters we still manufacture today to large metal circulation machinery.
 Privately-owned, Pyrotek’s deep-rooted values of integrity and collaborative problem-solving uphold our mission to improve customer performance.

-Says President and COO, Don Ting, “For the past 60 years we have forged new paths for growth by introducing technologies and entering new markets.
+Says President Don Ting, “For the past 60 years we have forged new paths for growth by introducing technologies and entering new markets.
 We expect to continue to do so for the next 60 years and beyond.”